Professional AssociationsProfessional Associations: IEEE Communications Society

 Before IBM I was the CTO of Voicemate, a dot-com era startup that pioneered mobile authoring technology for the finance industry.
 I started my career as a networking researcher at AT&T Bell Labs working on early concepts of network programmability and network and system management technology for the then rapidly-growing Internet backbone.
 For my work on network, systems and service management I received the 2017 IEEE Dan Stokesberry award for "the most distinguished technical contribution to the growth and understanding of integrated network management."

-Over the course of my career, I acquired an extensive background in cloud, networks, middleware, service management and analytics.
-I am a frequent attendee of several conferences on these topics, I have authored numerous peer-reviewed publications and delivered tutorials and keynote presentations.
+Over the course of my career, I acquired an extensive background in distributed systems, cloud, networks, middleware, service management and analytics.
+I am a frequent attendee of several conferences on these topics, I have authored or co-authored more than 60 peer-reviewed technical publications and delivered numerous tutorials and invited keynotes.
 I served as the Technical Program Co-Chair for the 2001 IFIP/IEEE Integrated Management.
+I was a founding editor of the IEEE Transactions on Network and Service Management where I served in its editorial board until 2011.
+For a brief period I was also an adjunct faculty at Columbia University teaching courses on network management technology and practices.
 I have worked and consulted extensively on all aspects and stages of the innovation lifecycle, from design, financing, prototyping, development to strategy and steady-state operations.

-I received the Ph.D., M.Phil. and M.S. degrees in electrical and computer engineering from Columbia University, and a B.S. degree in electrical engineering and computer science from the National Technical University of Athens.
+I received the M.S., M.Phil. and Ph.D. degrees in electrical and computer engineering from Columbia University, with a focus on next-generation networks and distributed systems, and a B.S. degree in electrical engineering and computer science from the National Technical University of Athens.
 I am affiliated with the Japan Karate Association and Shotokan Karate-Do International where I hold a 4th degree black belt and the rank of A-class instructor.